-A description of the shark memory design can be found at http://www.research.compaq.com/SRC/iag/info/dnaext/dnard/info/sdram.html (locally mirrored, in case the original goes away.)
+A description of the shark memory design could be found at http://www.research.compaq.com/SRC/iag/info/dnaext/dnard/info/sdram.html (all DEC / compaq links here are localy mirrored, as the original pages vanished, see this article explaining what happened.)

 After trying about ten different modules I found only two that got recognized by the shark as 64 MB each.
 Unfortunately they did not work together: